 Packet scheduling is an active area of research for mobile and fixed networks, and the researchers strive to improve the performance, QoS, and Network Utilization.
 TAOC characterization can overcome the shortcomings of traditional decentralized and independent techniques on each network node.
 Research has recently concentrated on such features to develop a swarm intelligence-based system.
 The TAOC characterization is an important area, and the manual procedures used in previous works are inefficient in traffic dynamics.
 The value of ML-based TAOC packet scheduling lies in its capability to bridge the gaps between network planning and functional decisions.
-The ML-based swarm intelligent packet scheduling framework, i.e., TLM and TIPS introduced in the article, can intelligently automate the TAOC characterization process and captures the traffic, network, and user dynamics in real time.
-In order to verify this, the TIPS was ported to NS3 for experimental purposes.
+The ML-based swarm intelligent packet scheduling framework, i.e., TLM and TIPS introduced in the article, can intelligently automate the TAOC characterization process and capture the traffic, network, and user dynamics in real time.
+To verify this, the TIPS was ported to NS3 for experimental purposes.
 The experiments' results have concluded that the proposed approach can address the challenges without affecting the network performance metrics.
-It has been seen that with MAE from 6.38 to 8.41 (both DAL and CAL) with the proposed TLM, the TAOC based packet schedular can maintain throughput, delay, and jitter with less than 0.05% variation as compared to the statically configured traffic profiles.
+It has been seen that with MAE from 6.38 to 8.41 (both DAL and CAL) with the proposed TLM, the TAOC-based packet schedular can maintain throughput, delay, and jitter with less than 0.05% variation as compared to the statically configured traffic profiles.

 References